Likely if you're from north of the Mason-Dixon line, when you hear Pimento Cheese, you're thinking it's just another type of cheese like, Pepper Jack.

 I've worked on my Pimento Cheese making abilities for many years, and I believe I have discovered the secret to a rich mixture which doesn't require a lot of mayonnaise to be tasty .
 My mixture has a little more texture than you what you find in southern grocery stores, but those who have tried my Pimento Cheese spread claim that it's pretty good for a recipe from a guy.

-After all I think I learned how to make Pimento Cheese when my mom was working long hours.
-I figured it out so I could have something to balance out all the tomato soup.
+Looking back on it, I think I learned how to make Pimento Cheese when my single mom was working long hours.
+I figured out how to make it so I could have something to balance out all the tomato soup.

 I use a fairly coarse grater so that the cheese doesn't end up in one big lump.